If you were to look to headlines for reasons to do or not do something, you’d find yourself in a perpetual state of limbo.

 This is one where putting resources into crafting a detailed response just isn’t worth the effort.
 Really, it’s a completely subjective statement that has no mass application due to the fact that every single kid is growing up in different environments with different circumstances.
 Not to mention that “better” is also based on one’s own personal view on life.

 Some kids might have “better” things to do, and some might see learning to code as the most valuable thing their kids can be doing.
+Especially when it comes to motivating young learners, introducing new and different topics can be beneficial.

 Forcing kids to learn coding might take the joy away from it